AndreiPiatrou/andreipiatrou.github.io/_posts/2019-10-29-interview.md

 In its turn a company:
 - does not allow to tell a candidate his/her story
-- has a list of certain technical questions that does not reveal a real technical level of a candidate
+- has a list of certain technical questions that does not reveal a real technical level of a candidate and his/her mindset
-- positions a technical interview as a fight between two fighters where one attacks an the other responds to that attacks
+- poses a technical interview as a fight between two warriors where one attacks and the other responds to that attacks

 ## How I try to fix these issues as a technical expert